laravel/docs/collections.md

 <a name="method-replace"></a>
 #### `replace()` {#collection-method}

-The `replace` method replaces the given array or collection with the items of original collection.
+The `replace` method replaces the given array or collection with the items of the original collection.
 If a key in the given items matches a key in the original collection, the given items's value will overwrite the value in the original collection.
 If a key exists in the given items, and not in the original collection, it will be created in the collection.